 The post-hunt activities completed in this example are just the tip of the iceberg when it comes to the automation and escalation capabilities of Stamus Security Platform.
 To learn more about these features and how to implement them, read our article titled “After the Hunt”.

-To learn more about Stamus Security Platform (SSP) and see the enriched hunting interface for yourself, click the button below and schedule a live demo.
+To learn more about Network Detection and Response (NDR) from Stamus Networks and see the enriched hunting interface for yourself, click the button below and schedule a live demo.